ArchontisKostis/SimpleComponents/README.md

 ## License 📜

-The SimpleComponents library is licensed under [insert license here].
+The SimpleComponents library is licensed under the GNU General Public License (GPL).
 Please see the [LICENSE](LICENSE) file for more information.

 Thank you for using SimpleComponents! 🙌